Dining Services Heat Stress Plan

 Purpose and Guidelines

-The purpose of this Dining Services Heat Stress Policy is to protect employees from the adverse effects of heat while they are performing their job in non-air conditioned facilities.
+The purpose of this Dining Services Heat Stress Plan is to protect employees from the adverse effects of heat while they are performing their job in non-air conditioned facilities.

 Supervisors of Dining Services crews when measured wet bulb globe temperature index (WBGT) is not available can use the following guidelines to judge heat stress levels and break schedule.
 As always, the workload of the employee and an individual’s susceptibility to heat-related illnesses must be considered.
 Common sense should prevail.

 These guidelines are designed on the temperature of the ambient air as measured on a Taylor food probe thermometer and for individuals performing moderate activities.
 The Dining Manager on duty will take temperature readings at 11:00 a.m. and 2:00 p.m. in the warmest area of the kitchen/service line and will document the reading on days suspected of causing heat stress; additional measurements may be taken if deemed necessary.
 Environmental Health and Safety should be contacted when the ambient air temperature reaches 93ºF or above; at EHS discretion a WBGT measurement may be taken.

 |Recommendations||Ambient Air Temperature|

 - Inform supervisors who in turn inform each of their employees of the occurrence of heat stress conditions and the recommendations.
 If a heat stress level is reported it will continue until temperature measurements dictate otherwise.

 - On days likely to cause heat stress, schedule activities that cause a high metabolic workload or require working in an enclosed area in the coolest parts of the day.